 She is especially interested in building musical bridges between faiths and her first project in this field was the violin concerto “Abraham”, commissioned for Daniel Hope, incorporating Christian, Islamic and Jewish chant to create a musical analogy for the fact that these three faiths believe in the same one God.
 This work was subsequently converted into an overture for the World Orchestra for Peace and premiered in Jerusalem and London under the baton of Valery Gergiev, in 2008 and at the 2014 BBC Proms.

-Her 2017 opera “Silver Birch”, commissioned by Garsington Opera, was met with great audience and critical acclaim.
+Both her 2017 opera “Silver Birch” and 2022 opera “Dalia”, commissioned by Garsington Opera, were met with great audience and critical acclaim.

 2018, Roxanna’s 50th Birthday year, saw some exciting commissions and premieres for the BBC Last Night of the Proms and a co-commissioned oratorio “Faithful Journey – a Mass for Poland” for City of Birmingham Symphony Orchestra and National Radio Symphony Orchestra of Poland, marking Poland’s centenary as an independent state.
 In 2019, she had a new commission for two conductors and two choirs, premiered by Marin Alsop and Valentina Peleggi with the Baltimore Symphony Orchestra.

-Imminent premieres include ”Songs of Love and Friendship” for the Netherlands Radio Choir with violinist Daniel Rowland at Amsterdam’s Concertgebouw in July 2021 and “Ever Us” for the Rundfunk Chor Berlin plus 9 other choirs from all over the world, to be premiered at the Berlin Philharmonie in 2022.
-She is currently writing a new opera “Dalia” for Garsington, for 2022.
+Imminent premieres include ”Songs of Love and Friendship” for the Netherlands Radio Choir with violinist Daniel Rowland at Amsterdam’s Concertgebouw in July 2021 and “Ever Us” for the Rundfunk Chor Berlin plus 9 other choirs from all over the world, to be premiered at the Berlin Philharmonie in 2024/5.

 An ardent fan and passionate partaker of the UK’s unique liturgical choral scene, Roxanna has been raising funds through her epic “Diamond Cycles” for the Diamond Fund for Choristers, for whom she is a patron.